 Does living near a beach improve mental health?

-Why the beach is so comforting?
+Why is the beach so comforting?

-Why are vacations good for mental health and well being?
+Why are vacations good for mental health and well-being?

 Do beaches make people happier?